 Why Should You Know How to Drain Your Hot Tub?

 Think about it.
 The same water sits in your hot tub for weeks or months.
 Sure, you’re treating it with a sanitizer and shocking it regularly (right?), but it’s still the same water, day after day.
 Eventually, it will need to be changed, regardless of how vigilant you are about water maintenance.

 Every time you use your hot tub, organic contaminants are introduced into the water, such as:

 - urine and feces

 But it doesn’t just stay in the water.
-Oh, no. It passes through the filter and plumbing too.
-The filter does its job and grabs most of it, but it can only do so much, especially if it’s a little dirty already.
-And as those contaminants and bacteria pass through the pipes, they start to build up and create a layer of biofilm, which is as gross as it sounds.
+It passes through the filter and plumbing.
+The filter does its job and grabs most of it, but it can only do so much.
+And as those contaminants and bacteria pass through the pipes, they start to build up and create a layer of biofilm.

 Bits of bacteria and fungi are trucking down your hot tub’s pipes.
 They decide it’s nice and cozy in there, and they want to stick around for a while.
 So that’s what they do—they stick themselves to the interior surface of the plumbing.

 But they know their mortal enemy, chlorine, will be along any minute to banish them, so they build a barrier around themselves that’s impervious even to chlorine.

 More of their buddies come along and join the party, sticking themselves to the pipes, waving and laughing at chlorine as it goes by.
 They’re digging in for the long haul until you do something about it.